ray-project/ray/doc/source/tune/api_docs/trainable.rst

 Function API Checkpointing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Many Tune features rely on checkpointing, including the usage of certain Trial Schedulers and fault tolerance.
-To use Tune's checkpointing features, you must expose a ``checkpoint`` argument in the function signature, and call ``tune.make_checkpoint_dir`` and ``tune.save_checkpoint``:
+To use Tune's checkpointing features, you must expose a ``checkpoint`` argument in the function signature, and call ``tune.checkpoint_dir`` :

 .. code-block:: python